 Workers’ compensation is an extremely technical area of the law.
-Mr. Vickness has fifteen years of experience litigating workers’ compensation cases.
+Mr. Vickness has over twenty years of experience litigating workers’ compensation cases.
 He has been certified by the California State Bar as a specialist in workers’ compensation law since 2002.
 He has lectured at numerous conferences and taken many cases to the California Court of Appeal.
 But expertise in the law only goes so far in this business.
 Workers’ compensation has its own culture and its own community.
 The personal relationships Mr. Vickness has developed over the years with doctors, defense attorneys, judges, translators and vocational experts is essential for getting results.
-A client of this firm will never be passed off to a junior associate.

 • Mark A. Vickness

 You can see some of Mark’s writings in our Articles section.